algolia/instantsearch/docgen/src/guides/3rd-party-librairies.md

 ---
-title: Integration with other React UI Libraries
+title: 3rd party UI Libraries
 layout: guide.pug
 category: guide
+navWeight: 3
 ---

 Even if react-instantsearch provides widgets out of the box you are free to use it with any other React UI library (such as Material-UI, React Toolbox, React-Bootstrap and so on...).
 It also applies if you already have components of your own.

-To integrate react-instantsearch with another component you can use the **default connector provided by each widget**.
+To integrate react-instantsearch within another component you can use the **connector provided for each kind of widget**.
-Once connected, react-instantsearch widgets will behave as High-Order Components.
-More on that on the [making your own widgets](Customization.html#making-your-own-widgets) documentation.
+Check out the [connectors guide](connectors.html) to learn how to use them.

 Let's take an example building a SearchBox using Material UI: